 Not natively.
 Shopify can store product images and publish finished products, but it does not reliably turn product photos into complete listings on its own.

-You upload product photos, Synctually generates an editable product draft, and then you review the details before publishing the product to Shopify.
+You upload product photos, Synctually creates an editable product listing, and then you review the details before publishing the product to Shopify.

-No. It generates an editable draft first.
+No. It creates an editable listing first.
 You can review title, description, price, inventory, channels, and other product details before publishing.

 It is best for Shopify merchants who already have product photos and want to reduce the time spent turning those assets into finished listings.